-Having enough money to retire comfortably is tougher now than it used to be — at least that’s what many Americans think.
-A survey by the Transamerica Center for Retirement Studies found that nearly 80 percent of workers believe they will have a harder time achieving financial security in retirement than their parents’ generation.
+The Transamerica Center for Retirement Studies found that nearly 80% of workers believe they will have a harder time achieving financial security in retirement than members of their parents’ generation did.

 In fact, a GOBankingRates survey found that Americans’ biggest financial fear is never being able to retire.
 Is it because the deck is stacked against people saving for retirement today?

-There actually are several reasons why it’s harder to have enough money to retire today compared to 50 years ago.
+There actually are several reasons why it’s more difficult to have enough money to retire today compared to 50 years ago.
 Here’s why Americans now struggle to build a large enough nest egg on their own.

-If you were working 50 years ago and your employer offered a retirement plan, it likely was a pension, says David John, senior strategic policy adviser with the AARP Public Policy Institute.
+If you were working 50 years ago and your employer offered a retirement plan, it likely was a pension, said David John, senior strategic policy advisor with the AARP Public Policy Institute.
 “That basically required the employee to do nothing,” he said.
 When you retired, you got a fixed payout based on your salary and how long you worked.

-Pension plans are no longer commonplace, which is the biggest reason it’s harder now for employees to have enough money for retirement, John says.
-Only 20 percent of Fortune 500 companies still offered a pension or defined benefit plan to new hires in 2015 compared with 59 percent in 1998, according to advisory firm Willis Towers Watson.
+Pension plans are no longer commonplace, which is the biggest reason why it’s harder now for employees to have enough money for retirement, John said.
+Only 14 percent of Fortune 500 companies still offered a defined benefit plan to new hires in 2019, compared with 59 percent in 1998, according to advisory firm Willis Towers Watson.
 Although most state and local government employees participate in pension plans, payouts might be at risk in states burdened with debt and underfunded pension plans.

 As a result, fewer workers are entering retirement with a guaranteed source of income other than Social Security.
 But even the future of Social Security is uncertain because of funding shortfalls, which could lead to benefit cuts in a worst-case scenario.